oracle/pgql-lang/pages/pgql-1.1-spec.md

 BracketedValueExpression ::= '(' <ValueExpression> ')'
 ```

-A value expressions is one of:
+A value expression is one of:

  - A variable reference, being either a reference to a `<Vertex>`, an `<Edge>`, or, an `<ExpAsVar>`.
  - A property access, which syntactically takes the form of a variable reference, followed by a dot (`.`) and the name of a property.